19 Days in Bali for Under $2000

 There’s a lot of excuses we all can make to not travel.
 Flights are too long.
 You can’t get off work.
-Country X, Y, and Z sound too dangerous.
+It sounds dangerous.
 You need a passport.
 Yadda yadda yadda… I get it, life happens.
 We get stuck without realizing it.
 Personally, I wish I had a lot more stamps in my passport book. (#goals)

 My main excuse to not travel is one that likely everyone has experienced: Budget.